mmattioli/ZedBoard-PrimeNumbers/README.md

-# ZedBoard LEDs and Buttons
+# ZedBoard Prime Number Algorithm

 ## About